Dark Kingdom: Nephrite

 Nephrite's primary goal is to locate the Silver Crystal, but he also takes vows to exact revenge for the death of Jadeite.
 He uses a female "shadow" of himself to attack his victims, simultaneously taking control over their bodies and draining their energy.
 Sailor Jupiter kills him with her Jupiter Thunderbolt technique before any harm is done.

-In the first anime adaptation, Beryl appoints Nephrite to continue the energy hunting job after freezing Jadeite.
-Nephrite hypothesizes that more energy can be taken by concentrating on a single human.
+In the original anime adaptation, Beryl appoints Nephrite to continue the energy-hunting job after placing Jadeite in Eternal Slumber.
+Nephrite hypothesizes to Beryl that more energy can be taken by concentrating on a single human.
 Establishing himself in an abandoned church, he uses intonation with the stars to detect the "energy potential" of individual people before attacking them when he implants the essence of one of his Monsters into a specific person's object.
 Nephrite's only disguise is "Masato Sanjouin" (三条院正人, Sanjōin Masato), a wealthy businessman and socialite.
 Over the course of his missions, Nephrite inadvertently attracts the attention and affections of Usagi's best friend, Naru Osaka, which interferes with his progress.
-When Nephrite discovers that Tuxedo Mask is Sailor Moon's weakness, Beryl orders Nephrite to destroy Sailor Moon.
-Despite being unable to destroy Sailor Moon, he siphons some energy from Naru to Beryl.
+When Nephrite discovers that Tuxedo Mask is Sailor Moon's weakness, Beryl orders Nephrite to destroy Sailor Moon or else he'll join Jadeite in Eternal Sleep.
+Despite being unable to destroy Sailor Moon, he siphons some energy from Naru to Beryl, enough to impress her.
+Nephrite has kept himself distant from the Dark Kingdom during his missions to the point where he doesn't answer Beryl's summons.
 The Dark Crystal he crafts to detect the Silver Crystal reacts instead to Naru's love for him.
-Eventually, he comes to return her love and chooses to rescue her from Zoisite at the cost of his own life.
+Eventually, he comes to return her love and chooses to rescue her from Zoisite at the cost of his own life, as he is killed by the Plant Sisters.